stoogoff/parchment/src/aletheiansoc/001-thicker-than-water.md

 “I say, Doctor Cadwallader, there’s a light ahead.”
 Sure enough there was a ribbon of pale light shining under a door ahead—not the comforting yellow glow of a lantern, or even the sputtering glare of gas, but something wan and ethereal with green tones that somehow turned the blood rather waterish to look at.

 I cocked my pistol and gave Arthur the nod.
 Why in the blazes did it have to be just us on this charge to glory?
-“Come on then, ours is not to reason why...”
+“Come on then, ours is not to reason why…”

 A swift kick and the door splintered, revealing the interior of a rudely furnished little room.
 At one end a man of rough demeanour who I took to be the miller held a bloodied knife.
 His other hand was missing several fingers and a welter of gore lay in a clay bowl on a sort of altar before him, atop which sat the open book.
 The miller’s drool-stained lips and rolling eyes made it clear that he and sanity had parted company some ways back.